Microkubes/authorization-server/README.md

 ```
 Here the user is shown a login form.

-The user enter his/hers username and password and signs in.
+The user enter his/hers email and password and signs in.

 Then, Jormungandr redirects the user to: